chrisguttandin/rxjs-broker/README.md

 const webSocketSubject = connect('wss://super-cool-websock.et');
 ```

 The second parameter can be used to specify an `openObserver` which works similar to the [`openObserver` of the `WebSocketSubject` provided by RxJS](https://rxjs-dev.firebaseapp.com/api/webSocket/WebSocketSubjectConfig#openObserver).
-The `next()` method of it gets called when the underlying WebSocket fires an open event.
+The `next()` method of it gets called when the underlying WebSocket emits an open event.

 ### wrap(dataChannel: DataChannel, subjectConfig?: { openObserver?: NextObserver\<void> }): DataChannelSubject